Avocarrot/hiring/faq.md

 ### Where is the office located in Athens?

-The office is located right next to Kerameikos metro station.
+The office is located very close to Syntagma metro station.
 The address is:

-2nd floor
+Stadiou 3A

-52 Konstantinoupoleos Street,
+8th floor,

-11854
+105 62

 Athens, Greece